MobsLab/SleepScoringOnline/Starting-a-recording-session.md

 2. Adjust the thresholds
 ![](https://user-images.githubusercontent.com/41677251/43524291-35a69466-959f-11e8-9724-eae50c48c6a6.png)
 ## Delta detection start
+You have the possibility to detect Delta Waves analysing the low_pass filtered (PFCdeep-PFCsup) signal or the raw PFCdeep-PFCsup) signal, just by applying or not the filter.
+You can also change the order and the cutoff frequency of the low_pass filter.

 1. Adjust delta detection values
 2. Apply the threshold
 3. Connect to the arduino (COM + _OK_)